health, wellness & depression treatment FAQs

 What will my first ketamine treatment be like?

 All patients must first qualify to receive any ketamine infusion treatments.
 In order to qualify, each patient much complete and submit a set of patient intake forms.
-Some of these forms require a signature from your primary care doctor or mental healthcore provider.
-Once completed, an initial consulatation is scheduled.
-During this consultation, your symptoms and medications are reviewed, any remaining questions are answered, and then you will receive the first infusion in one of the administration rooms.
+Some of these forms require a signature from your primary care doctor or mental health care provider.
+Once completed, an initial consultation is scheduled.
+During this consultation, your symptoms and medications are reviewed, any remaining questions are answered, and then you will receive the first infusion in one of the medication administration rooms.

 Sometimes, some patients experience nausea while receiving their infusion.
 As a result, we encourage each of our patients to avoid eating solid foods, soup, or pulpy juices six hours prior to their appointment.
 If the nausea persists, we are prepared to supplement your infusion with anti-nausea medication.

 Please arrive to our clinic 15-minutes earlier than each scheduled appointment time.